 Skip to main content

 There is no dedicated REST endpoint for uploading IFC, DWG, OBJ, or any other file types.
-The legacy /api/file/... path has been deprecated and removed.
-The supported programmatic workflow is a hybrid REST + S3 + GraphQL flow.
-It is the same flow used by the Speckle web app and connectors.
+The supported programmatic workflow is a hybrid GraphQL + REST (or S3) flow.
 This section documents the entire mechanism so developers do not have to reverse engineer the server.

 Pre-requisites